 - Schedule of Fees: The schedule of fees for the City cemetery shall be in such amounts as established by resolution of the city council.

 - The rate for the purchase of a grave space for a Resident is defined as being within the City of Bixby Fence Line.
 Exceptions may be granted to former residents who lived in Bixby for more than 10 years.

-- Hours Permitted: Funerals may be held in the cemetery no earlier than eight o’clock (8:00) A.M. and conclude by four o’clock (4:00) P.M., Monday through Friday.
+- Hours Permitted: Funerals may be held in the cemetery no earlier than nine o’clock (9:00) A.M. and conclude by five o’clock (5:00) P.M., Monday through Saturday.

-- Conclusion of Services: Unless prior arrangements have been made and approved by the City Manager or his designee, all funeral services shall be concluded by four o’clock (4:00) P.M. will be subject to an additional fee.
+- Conclusion of Services: Unless prior arrangements have been made and approved by the City Manager or his designee, arrivals to the cemetery for burials and graveside services after two o'clock (2:00) P.M. will be subject to an additional fee.

-- Commencement and Conclusion of Services: A reasonable estimated time of arrival to the cemetery with the intent to inter any remains and/or conduct a funeral service shall be given at the same time a request is sent for any services and/or the opening of a grave space.
+- Commencement and Conclusion of Services: An expected time of arrival to the cemetery with the intent to inter any remains and/or conduct a funeral service shall be given at the same time a request is sent for any services and/or the opening of a grave space.
 If there are any changes, reasonable notice shall be given to the Cemetery Administrator and/or the Cemetery Superintendent, so as to document and prepare accordingly.

 - Funeral homes must contact Cemetery Administrator as soon as they have had a request from a family to make funeral and burial arrangements to reduce misunderstandings and allow for ample time for Staff to prepare.